-The perichondrium: is a capsule-like sheath of dense c.t. that surrounds cartilage in most places forming an interface between the cartilage and the tissue, the cartilage serves to support.

-The perichondrium harbors the vascular supply for the avascular cartilage.
-Articular cartilage which covers the surface of the bones of movable joints is devoid of perichondrium and is sustained by the diffusion of oxygen and nutrients from the synovial fluid.
+The perichondrium: is a capsule-like sheath that surrounds cartilage in most places forming an interface between the cartilage and the tissue.
+Articular cartilage which covers the surface of the bones of movable joints is devoid of perichondrium and is sustained by the diffusion of oxygen and nutrients from the synovialfluid.

-• Hyaline cartilage: is the most common and best-studied of the three types.
+1- Hyaline cartilage: is the most common and best-studied of the three types.
 Fresh hyaline cartilage is bluish-white and translucent.
 In the embryo, it serves as a temporary skeleton until it is replaced gradually by bone.
 Between the diaphysis and the epiphysis of growing long bones the epiphyseal plate, composed of hyaline cartilage, is responsible for the longitudinal growth of bone.
 In adults, hyaline cartilage is present mainly in the walls of the respiratory passages (nose, through bronchi), on the ventral ends of the ribs, and on bone surfaces within joints (articular cartilages).

-Figure 2: Hyaline cartilage
+Figure 1: Hyaline cartilage